Second UK university faces strike action at start of next term

 Staff at Sheffield Hallam University will take four days of strike action in September over job cuts and working conditions, the University and College Union (UCU) has announced.

-The industrial action will take place between 23 September until 26 September, after 87 per cent of staff voted to take strike action in a June ballot with a turnout of 53 per cent.
+The industrial action will take place between 23 September and 26 September, after 87 per cent of staff voted to take strike action in a June ballot with a turnout of 53 per cent.

 Following a voluntary severance scheme announced in December 2023, 140 academics at the institution have left, but UCU claimed that 400 professional services jobs were also being axed.

-The union said that Sheffield Hallam managers wanted to save another £15 million this year, and it warned was likely to lead to further academic job cuts.
+The union said that Sheffield Hallam managers wanted to save another £15 million this year, and it warned this was likely to lead to further academic job cuts.
 But it claimed that leaders had provided no further information on these plans and “no meaningful attempts have been made to address staff concerns”.

 Jo Grady, UCU’s general secretary, said that while strike action was “a last resort”, staff “will not stand by and let management force through these scandalous cuts which would see teaching, research and academic standards torn to shreds”.